Ochlology

 unpredictable actions might at least be described in a dispassionate

 way.
-How might one account for the cohesion of
+Can we not account for the cohesion of

 the blackbirds, the